 TREATMENT

 The patient had no surgical contraindications after examination.
 Resection of the right upper lung was performed.
-The tumor located in the upper right lobe of the right lung and measured about 7 cm × 7 cm × 5 cm.
+The tumor was located in the upper right lobe of the right lung, and measured about 7 cm × 7 cm × 5 cm.
 The 1st, 2nd, 3rd, 4th, 7th and 11th groups of mediastinal lymph nodes were resected.
 The specimens were sent for pathological examination after surgery

 OUTCOME AND FOLLOW-UP

 Right upper lobectomy was performed.
 The diagnosis of HAL was confirmed by pathological examination, and the patient received paclitaxel and carboplatin as adjuvant chemotherapy after surgery.
 For economic reasons, we did not carry out detection of tumor histogenetics and immune-related indicators.
 Chemotherapy was given once in the first month after surgery.
 Paclitaxel and carboplatin were added.
 Because of a serious adverse reaction to chemotherapy, the patient did not continue with the chemotherapy and other treatment.
-He died 15 months after surgery.
+He died 15 mo after surgery.

 DISCUSSION